-With Blender 2.8 the ability to use a more conventional left-click selection mechanic is possible.
-Although right-click might still be set as the default (see below), being able to swap mouse buttons brings Blender in-line with practices common, and more familiar to, other applications without overtly interfering too unduly with Blenders right-click tradition.
+With Blender 2.80 the ability to use a more conventional left-click selection mechanic is possible.
+Although right-click might still be set as the default (see below), being able to swap mouse buttons brings Blender more in-line with practices common with, and more familiar to, other applications without overtly interfering too unduly with Blenders right-click tradition.

 Fresh Install/First (re)Run

-If Blender 2.8 is installed fresh, i.e. no prior versions of the applications are in use or available, Blender will present a Quick Setup splash screen when starting.
+If Blender 2.80 is installed fresh, i.e. no prior versions of the application have been installed, are in use or available, Blender will present a Quick Setup splash screen when starting.
 Here the Select With option can be set depending on personal preference, by clicking the appropriate button, either as Left or Right.
 This will then be saved to userpref.blend which loads each time Blender starts.

 Setting Left Click

-If the selection preference has been previously set and/or a change is needed, to set left-click as the selection default, first access User Preferences (now just referred to as Blender Preferences) from the main Edit menu in the Info Editor (Edit » User Preferences).
-This opens the preferences window.
+If the selection preference has been previously set and/or a change is needed, to set left-click as the selection default, first access User Preferences (now just referred to as Blender Preferences) from the main Edit menu in the Info Editor – Edit » Preferences .
+This opens the Blender Preferences window.

-Design note: User Preferences is where most, if not all, the settings and options that determine Blenders general behaviour, how it works, are changed or set, saved to userpref.blend.
+Design note: Blender Preferences is where most, if not all, the settings and options that determine Blenders general behaviour, how it works, are changed or set, and saved to userpref.blend.

-Next, in the Blender Preferences window that appeared, click Keymap to access associated options.
+With Blender Preferences open, in the window that appeared, click Keymap to access associated options.
 Here, under Preferences, are the Select With options; the Left and Right buttons.
 Click Left to set left-click as the selection default.
 Close preferences to then be immediately able to select objects using the left-mouse button.

 Design note: once Left-click is enabled, selecting multiple objects can be done as normal engaging the Shift key (Shift + left-click), right-click and all associated functions will be disabled or transferred to left-click.